Sun-lab/asSeq_pipelines/pipeline_GTEx/v8/Results/README.md

 ## Main finding models:

-long - model including library all the covariates according to the GTEx approach, including: depth, sex and gPCs and PEER factors,
+long - model including all the covariates according to the GTEx study, including: read depth, sex,  genotype PCs, and PEER factors,

 short - covariates only first five PEER factors along with gPCs.

-TReCASE package produces the results for joint model, but also for TReC or ASE components of the model separately, thus each model has three output files: the file including the results for the minimum SNP chosen by the ful model (using suffix _TReCASE_) as well as for TReC only part of the model (_TReC_) or ASE only part of the model (_ASE_)
+TReCASE package produces the results for joint model, but also for TReC or ASE components of the model separately, thus each model has three output files: the file including the results for the minimum SNP chosen by the full model (using suffix _TReCASE_) as well as for TReC only part of the model (_TReC_) or ASE only part of the model (_ASE_)

 Columns include: